-Considering the devastating consequences of trade secrets made public, manufacturers should better be safer than sorry and encrypt their device communication logs and transactions as a mandatory security practice.
+Considering the devastating consequences of trade secrets made public, manufacturers should better be safer than sorry and mandatory encrypt their device communication logs and transactions as a mandatory practice within enterprise network management.

 Another quite common mistake of IIoT adopters is the failure to logically divide their connected environment into smaller groups of devices and subnetworks.
 A flat, unsegmented IIoT network is easy to maintain and manage when it is small, but this is as far as its benefits go.
 In the long run, such infrastructure becomes a nuisance as well as a fatal flaw undermining enterprise cybersecurity.